git-n-pissed/mprsa/README.md

 The OpenSSL commands used to generate supported keys are contained in the docstrings for the functions that operate on those keys.

-# Supported hashing algorithims
+# Supported Hashing Algorithms
 - SHA-1
 - SHA-256

-# How to build:
+# How to Build
 1. Clone or copy the repo.
 2. Copy the contents (not the actual directory) of the `port_modules` directory into the `modules` directory of the MicroPython port you are building for.